ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 --- abstract

 This document specifies methods for encrypting and obfuscating IP addresses for privacy-preserving storage, logging, and analytics.
 These encrypted addresses enable data analysis while protecting user privacy, addressing concerns raised in {{!RFC6973}} and {{!RFC7258}} regarding pervasive monitoring.
-The methods apply uniformly to both IPv4 and IPv6 addresses.

 Three concrete instantiations are defined: `ipcrypt-deterministic` provides deterministic, format-preserving encryption, while `ipcrypt-nd` and `ipcrypt-ndx` introduce randomness to prevent correlation.
 All methods are reversible with the encryption key.